-the Amurian Block was named as the Amurian Lithosphere Plate, but in our opinion it differs from other blocks of central and East Asia only by its dimensions and scarcely can be named as the independent lithosphere plate [Gatinsky et al., 2005].
+The extending interblock zone dividing NEP and the Amurian Block situates in this region (Figure 12).
+It is necessary to note that in many previous publications [San'kov et al., 2011; Zonenshain and Savostin, 1981, and others] the Amurian Block was named as the Amurian Lithosphere Plate, but in our opinion it differs from other blocks of central and East Asia only by its dimensions and scarcely can be named as the independent lithosphere plate [Gatinsky et al., 2005].
 The investigated zone coincides with the Baikal Rift System, which situates on the boundary between the Siberian Platform and the Baikal-Vitim Fold System with the composite structure.
 Archean-early Proterozoic metamorphic rocks form the basement of the platform margin in the NW part of the zone and are discordantly overlain by upper Proterozoic-lower Paleozoic terrigenous-carbonate deposits of the platform cover.

 Mainly terrigenous upper Proterozoic complexes of the Siberian Craton continental margin compose the SE part of the zone.
 They were reworked at the end of the Proterozoic and in Paleozoic together with some oceanic and island arc Meso- and Neoproterozoic complexes.
 All these structures collided with the Siberian Craton in the middle Paleozoic with the simultaneous formation of the gigantic granite batholith [Rytsk et al., 2011].
 NE normal faults with the left-lateral slip component predominate within the zone and stress axes have the same direction.
-The zone continues a long way east outside the limit of the region V. Its total length comes to 2538 km, the summary seismic energy - to 3.33×10^{15} J, and the specific energy - to 1.31×10^{12} J. The level of releasing energy varies from 1×10^4 to 1×10^{12} J. Magnitudes change from 2.99 to 5.99 with certain maximums to 6.99.
+The zone continues a long way east outside the limit of the region V. Its total length comes to 2538 km, the summary seismic energy - to $3.33 \times 10^{15}$ J, and the specific energy - to $1.31 \times 10^{12}$ J. The level of releasing energy varies from $1 \times 10^4$ to $1 \times 10^{12}$ J. Magnitudes change from 2.99 to 5.99 with certain maximums to 6.99.